stimexpabs/stimexpabs/README.md

 # Hi there, I'm Pabitra Majhi (stimexpabs) 👋

 I'm a passionate software developer with a love for hardware design.
-I specialize in C, Verilog, Java, C++, VHDL, and SystemVerilog.
+I specialize in C, Java, C++, Verilog HDL.
 I have extensive experience working with FPGAs and the Xilinx Vivado suite.
-Additionally, I have a solid understanding of PCB design and electronic components.
+Additionally, I have an understanding of PCB design and electronic components.

 ## 🔭 What I'm Working On

 Currently, I'm working on several exciting projects, including:
 - Designing a custom FPGA-based system for real-time data processing
-- Developing a new software tool for automating PCB design
 - Building a portfolio of open-source projects to share with the community

 ## 🌱 What I'm Learning